rakemen/IPL/README.md

 The script takes about ~15 minutes to estimate outcomes for 24 games (16.7 million scenarios).
 Can it be made more efficient?
 Definitely yes!
 I will post an algorithm shared by another reddit user which is more compact and uses recursion, but might be slightly complicated to understand/debug for someone who is not very familiar with recursions.

 I prefer the current algorithm as I have tested it for accuracy and its easier to understand and debug for beginner level programmers.
-Also, the time taken to run the script reduces by 50% with every passing game.
+Also, the time taken to run the script reduces by 50% with every passing game and therefore once you get to 25 games or less, performance is not a major concern.